Patrik Berger: Liverpool

 Berger and his family settled in Southport, Merseyside, where they resided near retired players Kenny Dalglish and Alan Hansen.
 Debuting as a substitute in a 2–1 home win against Southampton on 7 September 1996, Berger performed well in his first month with the club, endearing him to supporters and earning praise from colleagues.
 In his second match, he replaced Stan Collymore as half time substitute, going on to score two goals in a 3–0 win against Leicester City.
 A second double was registered against Chelsea in the latter's 5–1 defeat at Anfield, which he followed with a fifth goal in four matches in a Cup Winners' Cup match against MYPA.
 The series of displays were recognised in October 1996 with the FA's Player of the Month award for September.

 First-team opportunities became limited in Berger's second season.
 Despite scoring a hat-trick against Chelsea in October 1997, he often found himself named as a substitute.
 His dissatisfaction at manager Roy Evans placed his Liverpool career in jeopardy.
 Evans criticised Berger's perceived indifference to teamwork and publicly expressed a willingness to sell after he refused to be used as a substitute against Bolton Wanderers in March 1998.
-Berger was linked with a move away from Liverpool in May 1998, with Italian club A.S.
-Roma, the manager of which was his countryman Zdeněk Zeman, and Portuguese club Benfica both mentioned as possible destinations.
+Berger was linked with a move away from Liverpool in May 1998, with Italian club Roma, the manager of which was his countryman Zdeněk Zeman, and Portuguese club Benfica both mentioned as possible destinations.
 The appointment of Gérard Houllier as co-manager before the 1998–99 season and subsequent departure of Evans proved to be pivotal in Berger's decision to remain with the club.

 Playing regularly in his first season under Houllier's reign, Berger scored nine goals and improved as a player.
 An injury sustained in a 4–3 defeat to Leeds United in November 2000 rendered Berger unavailable for much of the 2000–01 season and required specialist treatment in the United States from knee surgeon Richard Steadman.
 By March 2001, Berger had recovered and he went on to feature in the final of both the UEFA Cup and the FA Cup, with Liverpool winning both trophies.
-In the 2001 FA Cup Final he provided the assist for Michael Owen to score the deciding goal against Arsenal.
+In the 2001 FA Cup Final, he provided the assist for Michael Owen to score the deciding goal against Arsenal.

 He appeared in the 2001 FA Charity Shield, coming on as a substitute as Liverpool won the competition.
 He then underwent knee surgery in August 2001, ruling him out of the 2001 UEFA Super Cup.

 Recurring injuries between 2001 and 2003 continued to disrupt Berger's career and deprived him of a presence in the first team, resulting in his decision to leave Liverpool after the expiration of his contract following the conclusion of the 2002–03 season.
 Berger had been confined to the bench for the duration of his final season when selected, limiting him to four appearances.
 He left Liverpool, having scored 35 goals during his seven seasons with the club.